 11. Follow all the safety routines you probably already follow at home.

+Women traveling alone do have to be careful.
+That applies at home just as much as in a foreign country.
 A handbag with an across-the-chest strap is harder to snatch than a shoulder bag.
 In crowded areas, keep your bag or backpack in front.
 Don’t walk down dark alleys or deserted parks at night.
 Just because you’re on vacation doesn’t mean those basic safety rules don’t apply.